brandonpittman/site/content/posts/productivity-and-philosophy.md

 be done at all.
 Doing more doesn't mean you were productive.
 It means you checked off a lot of stuff.

-The closet any sort of productivity system has gotten to melding task management and philosophy is [The Bullet Journal][].
+The closest any sort of productivity system has gotten to melding task management and philosophy is [The Bullet Journal][].
 Where BuJo succeeded is the monthly migration of tasks.
 The friction of having to copy over all the previous month's tasks to the next month by hand is a reminder to the person